 “Most people don’t realize how small vampire bats are,” Dugall said.
 “The larger bats like to eat fruit, flowers, leaves—they don’t eat people.
 I offered one an insect once, and he looked at me like I was crazy.”

-“I offered a bat an insect once, and he looked at me like I was crazy.”
 The fact that bats are associated with rabies has also contributed to their scary reputation.
 But “only 3-5% of bats that have been tested for rabies come back as positive,” Fuller said.
 Many people also worry that bats will swoop down and get tangled up in their hair—another pretty unlikely event, unless you happen to have traveled back in time to the Victoria era.

 “Supposedly in Victorian times, women would wear their hair up in these big tall buns,” Fuller explained.
 “Those buns would be held up by nets, and people didn’t take very many shower.
 So they would smell bad, and bugs would congregate around smelly people, then bats would come down to eat the bugs and end up caught in the hair nets.”